trevortombe/covidgraphs/README.md

 [Our World in Data](https://ourworldindata.org/covid-vaccinations).
 The latest federal distribution schedule is [available here](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks/covid-19-vaccine-treatment/vaccine-rollout.html).
-The information below was last updated at 2021-07-25 21:21:34 MDT.
+The information below was last updated at 2021-07-26 17:19:42 MDT.

-COVID vaccination update for July 25, 2021 (reports as of 11 PM ET):
+COVID vaccination update for July 26, 2021 (reports as of 7 PM ET):

--   Total shots given: 47,585,222
+-   Total shots given: 47,964,723
--   Shots per 100 people: 124.3
+-   Shots per 100 people: 125.3
--   Shots reported: 197,050
+-   Shots reported \*: 379,501
--   Inventory: 22.9 days (at avg pace)
+-   Inventory: 25 days (at avg pace)
--   Adults w/ 1+ Shots: 80.6%
+-   Adults w/ 1+ Shots: 80.7%

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

-Note: Weekend updates are incomplete
+Note: Includes some weekend doses

 ![](Plots/plot_main.png)

-Canada is now up to 47.6 million shots given – which is 86.2% of the total 55.2 million doses available.
-That means there’s 7.6 million shots waiting for arms!
+Canada is now up to 48.0 million shots given – which is 85.5% of the total 56.1 million doses available.
+That means there’s 8.2 million shots waiting for arms!

 Information on how to book your shot and help end this pandemic: